Dyke-F/GPT-4V-In-Context-Learning/README.md

 # Medical Image In-Context Learning (ICL) with GPT-4V

+# For training image classifiers like UNI and CTpath as well as Resnet / ViTs, please switch to the train_classifiers branch.

 Attention: This repository is currently under construction.
 Usage might change in the future.

 ![Local Image](./project_layout.png)